Seymouria: Early history as a putative reptile

-Likewise, English paleontologist D.M.S.
-Watson noted in 1918 that Conodectes, a dubious genera named by the famous Edward Drinker Cope back in 1896, was likely synonymous with Seymouria.
-Robert Broom (1922) argued that the genus should be referred to as Conodectes since that name was published first, but Alfred Romer (1928) objected, noting that the name Seymouria was too popular within the scientific community to be replaced.
-During this time, Seymouria was generally seen as a very early reptile, part of an evolutionary grade known as "cotylosaurs", which also included many other stout-bodied Permian reptiles or reptile-like tetrapods.
-However, many paleontologists were uncertain about its allegiance with the reptiles, noting many similarities with the embolomeres, which were unquestionably "labyrinthodont" amphibians.
+Proposed amphibian affinities

+Many paleontologists were uncertain about Seymouria's allegiance with the reptiles, noting many similarities with the embolomeres, which were unquestionably "labyrinthodont" amphibians.
 This combination of features from reptiles (i.e. other "cotylosaurs") and amphibians (i.e. embolomeres) was evidence that Seymouria was central to the evolutionary transition between the two groups.
 Regardless, not enough was known about its biology to conclude which group it was truly part of.
-Broom (1922) and Russian paleontologist Peter Sushkin (1925) supported a placement among the Amphibia, but most studies around this time tentatively considered it an extremely "primitive" reptile; these included a comprehensive redescription of material referred to the species, published by Theodore E. White in 1939.However, indirect evidence that Seymouria was not biologically reptilian started to emerge.
-By the 1940s, several genera were linked to Seymouria as part of the group Seymouriamorpha.
-Some seymouriamorphs, such as Kotlassia, had evidence of aquatic habits, and even Seymouria itself had sometimes been argued to possess lateral lines, sensory structures only usable underwater.
+Broom (1922) and Russian paleontologist Peter Sushkin (1925) supported a placement among the Amphibia, but most studies around this time tentatively considered it an extremely "primitive" reptile; these included a comprehensive redescription of material referred to the species, published by Theodore E. White in 1939.

+However, indirect evidence that Seymouria was not biologically reptilian started to emerge by the 1940s.
+Around this time, several newly described genera were linked to Seymouria as part of the group Seymouriamorpha.
+Some seymouriamorphs, such as Kotlassia, had evidence of aquatic habits, and even Seymouria itself had occasionally been argued to possess lateral lines, sensory structures only usable underwater.
 Watson (1942) and Romer (1947) each reversed their stance on Seymouria's classification, placing it among the amphibians rather than the reptiles.
 Perhaps the most damning evidence came in 1952, when Czech paleontologist Zdeněk Špinar reported gills preserved in juvenile fossils of the seymouriamorph Discosauriscus.
-This unequivocally proved that seymouriamorphs had a larval stage, and thus were amphibians, biologically speaking.
-Nevertheless, the high amount of similarities between Seymouria and reptiles supported the idea that seymouriamorphs were rather close to the ancestry of amniotes.
+This unequivocally proved that seymouriamorphs had an aquatic larval stage, and thus were amphibians, biologically speaking.
+Nevertheless, the numerous similarities between Seymouria and reptiles supported the idea that seymouriamorphs were close to the ancestry of amniotes.